FAIRmat-NFDI/data-modeling/Area-A_task-force_documents/methods_not_presented_in_Area_B/conclusion_and_strategy.md

 Motivation: what needs to be done to keep measurements reproducible?

 Next steps:
-1. agree with Area B on general cathegories --> talk to them next Tuesday in their task force meeting
+1. agree with Area B on general categories --> talk to them next Tuesday in their task force meeting
 2. working on different methods with real data of methods in subgroups, meet again in 1-2 weeks
 3. derive general schema